-Title: Corporate social responsibility and corporate governance in Italian SMEs: towards a 'territorial' model based on small |champions| of CSR?
+Title: Corporate social responsibility and corporate governance in Italian SMEs: towards a |territorial| model based on small |champions| of CSR?

 Authors: Mara Del Baldo

 Addresses: Department of Business Studies, University of Urbino 'Carlo Bo', Via Saffi, 42, Urbino 61029, Italy

 Abstract: Does a positive relationship between the adhesion to a culture of social responsibility and evolved systems of governance exist?
 And is such correlation more or less significant for small- and medium-sized firms with respect to large-sized firms?
-This paper winds itself around these questions and describes the principle findings that have emerged from the qualitative investigation focused on a selected group of 'cohesive' Italian small- and medium-sized businesses (SMEs), in which the nexus between the evolution of corporate governance and socially responsible management practices were examined.
-The concluding reflections trace the features of a territorial model of socially responsible orientation centred on the best practices of SMEs, 'convivial enterprises' who are excellent examples of 'spirited businesses'.
+This paper winds itself around these questions and describes the principle findings that have emerged from the qualitative investigation focused on a selected group of |cohesive| Italian small- and medium-sized businesses (SMEs), in which the nexus between the evolution of corporate governance and socially responsible management practices were examined.
+The concluding reflections trace the features of a territorial model of socially responsible orientation centred on the best practices of SMEs, |convivial enterprises| who are excellent examples of |spirited businesses|.

 Keywords: corporate governance; CSR champions; corporate social responsibility; small and medium-sized enterprises; SMEs; sustainable territorial model; Italy.

-Int.
-J. of Sustainable Society, 2010 Vol.2, No.3, pp.215 - 247
+International Journal of Sustainable Society, 2010 Vol.2 No.3, pp.215 - 247